How Recruitment Works

 Fraternal organizations at WSU typically require a minimum grade point average for men to join as a new member.
 On average, most fraternities require a 2.9 GPA from high school.
 In the past, the IFC has mandated that any student interested in joining a fraternity must have a minimum GPA of 2.9.
 However, as of August 2018 the IFC has elected to drop its GPA requirement in an effort increase inclusivity.

-WSU Interfraternity Council requires all potential new members to register via its online registration system (Campus Director) in order to participate in either summer recruitment or fall recruitment.
+WSU Interfraternity Council requires all potential new members to register via its online registration system (Campus Director) in order to participate in recruitment.
 You only need to register one time to participate in both informal summer recruitment and formal fall recruitment (previously known as "rush").
 All students must be registered in order to receive a bid and participate in recruitment events.

 Types of Recruitment